-- Ensure it has the necessary capital for developing and improving air and airport services to guarantee quality service to passengers; - · Maintain a flexible capital structure enabling AQi to obtain financing to develop its infrastructure and real estate; - · Maintain the necessary cash flows to address the risks most likely to affect its financial situation.
+- Ensure it has the necessary capital for developing and improving air and airport services to guarantee quality service to passengers; - Maintain a flexible capital structure enabling AQi to obtain financing to develop its infrastructure and real estate; - Maintain the necessary cash flows to address the risks most likely to affect its financial situation.

-AQi's capital includes net assets and loans totalling \$462,996,523 (\$408,759,620 as at December 31, 2015).
+AQi's capital includes net assets, obligation under a direct financing lease and loans totalling \$464,531,663 (\$462,996,523 as at December 31, 2016).